-The 8 Best Serums That Improve Skin, According to Top Dermatologists
+The 11 Best Serums That Improve Skin, According to Top Doctors

 Serums are to skin care as Whole 30 recipes are to Pinterest boards.
 Vital, but also overwhelming to absorb all at once.
-To make the serum-selection process easier, we tapped six top dermatologist and asked them which bottle is 100-percent worth adding to our carts.
+To make the serum-selection process easier, we tapped six top dermatologists, facial plastic surgeons and plastic surgeons and asked them which bottle is 100-percent worth adding to our carts.
 Their skin-transforming answers, below.

 You May Also Like: Top Dermatologists Reveal Their Favorite Skin Care Products for Fast Results